 ARRANGING THE VEGAN POKE BOWL RECIPE ALTERNATING HOT AND COLD INGREDIENTS

 Another suggestion is to arrange the vegan poke bowl alternating hot and cold foods to get a little of each in every bite.

-For this poke bowl, I chose a combination of live and Romaine lettuce as my base; for each bowl, you simply choose your favorite greens and form a base with a hole in the middle.
+For this poke bowl, I chose a combination of live and Romaine lettuce as my base; you choose your favorite greens and form a base with a hole in the middle for each bowl.

-Now, it’s time to add whatever your favorite poke bowl toppings are.
-For this bowl, I chose chopped vegan Kimchi, thin cucumber slices, sliced radishes, shredded carrots, red bell pepper, and avocado, and my Simple Rosemary Infused Pickled Red Onions.
+Now, it's time to add whatever your favorite poke bowl toppings are.
+I chose chopped vegan Kimchi, thin cucumber slices, sliced radishes, shredded carrots, red bell pepper, avocado, and my Simple Rosemary Infused Pickled Red Onions for this bowl.
 Arrange your ingredients on top of the lettuce in a circular pattern.

 WHAT IS IN THE VEGAN POKE BOWL DRESSING RECIPE?